asterisk/documentation/README.md

 # Static Documentation

 The static documentation contained in the ./docs/ directory is written directly in markdown.
-The directory structure is fairly straightforward so if you wish to contribute documentation, you should fork this repository and submit pull requests against files in that directory.
+The publish process uses [mkdocs](https://www.mkdocs.org), [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), and [mike](https://github.com/jimporter/mike) to generate the HTML web site.
+The directory structure is fairly straightforward so if you wish to contribute, you should fork this repository and submit pull requests against files in that directory.

 All contributions are subject to the
 [Creative Commons Attribution-ShareAlike 3.0 United States](LICENSE.md) license.

+# Markdown Flavor
+The docs are written in standard markdown, not GitHub Flavored markdown.
+There are lots of extensions available though.
+Most of the extensions provided by [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/) are enabled except those only available to paying sponsors and a few that don't make sense in this environment.

 # Dynamic Documentation